 Of the three markets we attended, the one in Nijmegen’s central square, Grote Markt, was by far the most picturesque.
 Surrounded by historic buildings under the glow of the church bell tower, wooden huts clustered together around a giant Christmas tree.
 The gluhwein was hot and the stroopwafels (caramel and wafer cookies) were warm.
 A small fire was burning in a wood stove and a woman played holiday tunes on a piano.

 We want to know: Have you visited Christmas Markets near Nijmegen?
 What kind of Christmas Markets get you in the holiday spirit?
+Where would you recommend spending Christmastime In Europe?
 Tell us in the comments!

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox: